faisalazam/Problems/SYSTEM_DESIGN.md

 * Understand the requirements of the problem.
 * There is neither the right answer nor the best answer.
 A solution designed to solve the problems of a young startup is different from that of an established company with millions of users.
 Make sure you understand the requirements.
 * Let the interviewer know what you are thinking.
-Communicate with your interview.
+Communicate with your interviewer.
 * Suggest multiple approaches if possible.
 * Once you agree with your interviewer on the blueprint, go into details on each component.
 Design the most critical components first.